-All our duck is British.
-A brood and move system is the basis for our farming system.
+All of our ducks we use are British.
+All our fresh duck is branded, however we specify the standards here for completeness.
+It is a brood and move system that is the basis for the farming system.
 Birds arrive on the farm as day-old poults direct from the hatchery.
 After an initial and carefully controlled brooding stage of about three weeks, the birds are moved to housing with lots of space and natural light.
 Stocking densities are lower than average, ensuring that birds have ample space to express natural behaviour.

-They also enjoy enrichment such as straw bales.
+They also have access to enrichment such as straw bales.
 Air quality and temperature are monitored constantly to ensure that birds are kept comfortable at all times.